 God is spirit, and his worshipers must worship in the Spirit and in truth...John 4:24

 But it was too difficult for her to admit her sin.
 A convenient way of hiding is to change the subject from our sin to a religious dispute.
-Today the world is full of religious disputes.
+The world always has many religious disputes.
 In that day there was a religious dispute between the Samaritans and the Jews regarding the proper place of worship.
 The Jews stated that worship should be done in Jerusalem and Samaritans held that it should be on another mountain.
 By turning to this religious dispute she was hoping to divert the conversation away from her sin.
 She could now hide her sin behind her religion.

 How easily and naturally we do the same thing – especially if we are religious.
 Then we can judge how others are wrong or how we are correct – while ignoring our need to confess our sin.

 Jesus did not follow into this dispute with her.
 He insisted that it was not so much the place of worship, but her honesty about herself in worship that mattered.
-She could come before God anywhere (since He is Spirit), but she needed to come in truth about herself before she could receive this ‘living water’.
+She could come before God anywhere (since He is Spirit), but she needed honest self-realization before she could receive this ‘living water’.

 So she had an important decision to make.
 She could continue hiding behind a religious dispute or perhaps just leave him.
 But she finally chose to admit her sin – to confess – so much so that she went back to the village to tell others how this sage knew her and what she had done.
 She did not hide anymore.
 In doing this she became a ‘believer’.
 She had performed pujas and religious ceremonies before, but now she – and those in her village – became ‘believers’.

 To become a believer is not simply mentally agreeing with correct teaching – important though that is.
-It is about believing that His promise of mercy can be trusted, and therefore there is no longer a need to cover up sin.
+It is about believing that His promise of mercy can be trusted, and therefore you no longer should cover-up sin.
 This is what Abraham had modeled for us so long ago – he trusted a promise.

 Do you excuse or hide your sin?
 Do you hide it with devout religious practice or religious dispute?
 Or do you confess your sin?
-Why not come before our Creator and truthfully confess sin causing guilt and shame?
-Then you can rejoice that He ‘seeks’ your worship and will ‘purify’ you from all unrighteousness.
+Why not come before our Creator and honestly confess sin causing guilt and shame?
+Then rejoice that He ‘seeks’ your worship and will ‘purify’ you from all unrighteousness.